bookofproofs/bookofproofs.github.io/_sources/history/19th-century/geiser.md

 7. Established the concept of differential-algebraic systems of equations.
 8. Published numerous mathematical journals and books on the subjects of geometry, algebra and mechanics.

 Born 26 February 1843, Langenthal, Bern, Switzerland.
-Died 7 May1934, Küsnacht, Zürich, Switzerland.
+Died 7 May 1934, Küsnacht, Zürich, Switzerland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Geiser/)